aspose-pdf-cloud/Aspose.PDF-Products/pdf/python/compress/_index.md

 1. Define Config Class
 1. Initialize the PDF API Client
 1. Upload the PDF Document
-1. Compress the PDF Document
+1. Compress the PDF Document (in this example we compress images and reduce their quality, you can set other params if need it).
+Checks the Documentation Pages, if you need details.
 1. Download the Resulting PDF

 {{% /blocks/products/pf/agp/feature-section-col %}}